nmavromatis9/mountainGoats/SQL_TESTING.md

 | tblHospitalPrices | Cost          | Money          | Insurer's Negotiated Rate for Procedure or Service     |         |
 | tblHospitalPrices | Gross_charge  | Money          | Hospital's Undiscounted Sticker Price                  |         |
 | tblHospitalPrices | Cash_discount | Decimal        | Discount for Cash Payment Method                       |         |

-Tests to verify: To verify the test is loaded properly we plan to perform the SQL query, `SELECT * FROM tblHospitalPrices;`.
+Tests to verify: To verify the table is loaded properly we plan to perform the SQL query, `SELECT * FROM tblHospitalPrices;`.
 We will then compare this data with the data present in the Excel file located in the DB_XLSX_Files directory.

 - ##### tblInsurer
 Description: This table lists all of the insurers that we gathered price data for.
 It includes two public insurers and four private insurers.